-Volume 6-Lesson 11: The Story of the Prophet Isaiah Includes: Oval Basket 1: Holy, Holy, Holy Plaque, Black Rock for Coal, Cluster of Grapes, Votive Candle, Image of Jerusalem Icon Oval Basket 2: Chain, Strip of Felt, 1 Person of God (included), Large Rock, Beautiful Garment, Image of Chain Icon Oval basket 3: Mother with Children, Scroll of Isaiah 61:1-4, Wolf, Sheep, Image of Earth Icon, felt underlay with Stitched Sections, Icon w/Velcro, Large Wooden tray, control sheet.
+Volume 6-Lesson 11: The Story of the Prophet Isaiah Includes: Oval Basket 1: Holy, Holy, Holy Plaque, Black Rock for Coal, Cluster of Grapes, Votive Candle, Image of Jerusalem Icon Oval Basket 2: Chain, Strip of Felt, 1 Person of God (included, various types of wood), Large Rock, Beautiful Garment, Image of Chain Icon Oval basket 3: Mother with Children, Scroll of Isaiah 61:1-4, Wolf, Sheep, Image of Earth Icon, felt underlay with Stitched Sections, Icon w/Velcro, Large Wooden tray, control sheet.

 You will need your Creation Cards (not included.
 Use from your Creation lesson on your top Shelf)